-Lucille Mair (1924 - 2009), well known for her historical study of women in Jamaica, was a Caribbean citizen that has intellectual stature and high international repute.
+Lucille Mair (1924 - 2009) was well-known for her historical study of women in Jamaica.
 She was as ambassador to the United Nations.
-Lucille Mair successfully became Secretary-General of the World Conference of the United Nations Decade for Women held in Copenhagen in 1980 at the mid-point of the Decade for Women.
+Lucille Mair became Secretary-General of the World Conference of the United Nations Decade for Women held in Copenhagen in 1980 at the mid-point of the Decade for Women.

 In 1983, she was invited to serve as Secretary-General of the United Nations Conference on the Question of Palestine which was held in Geneva and she also became a special adviser to UNICEF on Women's Development.
 She was also as first woman to hold the title of Under-Secretary-General of the United Nations.

-She is interested in women’s rights, for instance, health that has everything to do with women’s status in today’s world.
-She argued that ''If a woman's health is not good, she more than likely holds a subordinate status in her society.''
+She was interested in women’s rights, in particular health.
+She argued that 'If a woman's health is not good, she more than likely holds a subordinate status in her society.'

 Dr. Lucille Mathurin Mair was accorded the highly deserved honour of fifth recipient of the CARICOM Triennial Award in 1996, and she is also a Founding member of development alternative with women for a new era (DAWN).

 The Institute of Social Studies awarded its honorary doctorate to Lucille Mair in 1988.

 The Rebel Woman in the British West Indies During Slavery/Lucille Mair and Dennis Ranston/ Institute of Jamaica Publications, 2002.

 Recollections of a Journey into a Rebel Past/ Lucille Mair/ In Caribbean Women Writers: Essays from the First International Conference. pp. 51-60, 1990

 Women Fieldworkers in Jamaica During Slavery/ Lucille Mair/ Mona, Jamaica, Department of History, University of the West Indies, 1987.